Memal7/kcna/README.md

 # Kubernetes and Cloud Native Associate (KCNA)
 This repository demonstrates the exam objectives of KCNA certification.
-It explains the entire exam objectives in detail with examples, as well as a model test of around 50 questions.
+It explains the entire exam objectives in detail with examples, as well as a model test.
 This repository should be as a single learning and preparation source for your KCNA exam.
-If you learned and understand all contents of this well,  I diffenelty guarantee you, that you're going to rock it ;).
+If you learned and understand all contents of this repository well, you're going to rock it ;).

 ---